qzgeog/starter-academic/content/authors/admin/_index.md

 # organizations/aAffiliations to show in About widget
 organizations:
-  - name: Frederick S. Pardee Center for the Study of the Longer-Range Future | Boston University
+  - name: Earth & Environment and Frederick S. Pardee Center for the Study of theLonger-Range Future | Boston University
     url: http://www.bu.edu/pardee/

 # short bio (displayed in user profile at end of posts)